Shahram Sarkani, Ph.D., P.E.

 Mark DukeRead more

-Prof Duke is an adjunct Professor of Engineering Management and Systems Engineering at the George Washington University located in Washington DC.
+Prof Duke is an adjunct Professor for the School of Engineering and Applied Science at the George Washington University located in Washington DC.
 Prior to joining the College of Information and Cyberspace at the National Defense University as an Associate Professor of Cyber Security located at Ft.
 McNair, Washington DC. as a faculty, Prof Duke served over 28 years in the U.S. Army, within U.S. Signal Corps Communication and Electronics.
 Prof Duke was also a Joint Duty Officer with the National Security Agency as an Information Systems Security Engineer (ISSE) while supporting the Defense Information Systems Agency (DISA), National Security Agency (NSA), Defense Intelligence Agency (DIA), Central Intelligence Agency (CIA), DoD Joint Staff, and the many organizations within the Intelligence Community (IC), and numerous Non-DoD agencies.

 Prof Duke’s areas of expertise include Information Assurance & Information Security, Network Engineering & Network Security, Cyber Security, Certification & Accreditation (C&A) and or Risk Management & Compliance, Emerging Technologies, and Fiber Optics & Wireless Systems and Telecommunications.
 Prof Duke also holds many Professional Certifications as a Cyber Professional.
 He is currently pursuing his Ph.D. in Engineering Management and Systems Engineering with George Washington University.